 Women’s Rights at the start of the Kingdom of Italy

-So, while we could go back for ages, I want to start in about the age of the Risorgimento.
-During this time of political change some of the most influential groups and so-called salons made up of revolutionaries, and intellectuals were in fact run by women.
+So, while we could go back for ages, I want to start at about the age of the Risorgimento.
+During this time of political change, some of the most influential groups and so-called salons made up of revolutionaries, and intellectuals were in fact run by women.
 Namely, those of Bianca Milesi Mojon, who led many uprisings of the Carbonari in Milan, Clara Maffei, who held a literary salon that Manzoni frequented (she was also a divorcee!), Cristina Trivulzio di Belgiojoso, who early on argued for women’s rights through Of Women’s Condition and of their Future (1866) and Antonietta De Pace.

 Under the Kingdom of Italy, women did not have the right to vote and were excluded from political life.
-Only in 1874 were women allowed to enter high school and universities, although many institutions continued to refuse them.
+Only in 1874 were women allowed to enter high schools and universities, although many institutions continued to refuse them.
 The first woman to receive a University degree in post-unification Italy was Ernestina Puritz Manasse-Paper in 1887, yet it was not until 20 years later in 1907 that a female full professor was appointed in an Italian university.